GieterSt/thesis/appendices/Appendix_A_Statistical_Analysis.md

 **Dataset**: LED Optimization LLM Performance (n=5 models)
 **Analysis Software**: Python (scipy, numpy, pandas)

-## A.1 Overview

-This appendix presents the comprehensive statistical analysis supporting the parameter-performance scaling relationship reported in Chapter 4.
-All statistical computations were performed on the complete dataset of 5 large language models tested across 72-73 optimization scenarios each.

 ## A.2 Model Performance Data

 ### Table A.1: Complete Model Performance Dataset